kairin/google-gemini-codes/src/content/projects/astro-rebuild-guide.md

 ## Phase 3: Integrating Animations Safely (Next Step)
 A single template file, src/pages/projects/[...slug].astro, is used to generate a unique webpage for every Markdown file in the projects collection.
 This is the power of automation.

+> **Animation/Interactivity Placeholder:**
+> _This is where an animated or interactive component would be integrated.
+For now, this is a placeholder.
+Do **not** load or run animation scripts directly in Markdown or static content.
+Use a dedicated Astro/JSX component with proper hydration when ready._

 ## Phase 4: Deployment via GitHub Actions
 When you are ready to publish your site, you will use this phase.
 In your GitHub repository settings, go to `Settings > Pages` and set the "Source" to "GitHub Actions."
 Then, create the `.github/workflows/deploy.yml` file with the standard Astro workflow.